 What about Assets that are also used personally?

 If you buy an asset for your business that you also use personally, you can only write-off the equivalent percentage that is used for business purposes.
-As an example, if you were to buy a $20,000 van for your florist business, that 80% of the time was used for business purposes, and 20% of the time was being used for personal purposes, you would only be eligible to write off $16,000 (the 80% of the total asset cost).
+As an example, if you were to buy a $1500,000 piece of machinery for your business, that 80% of the time was used for business purposes, and 20% of the time was being used for personal purposes, you would only be eligible to write off $120,000 (the 80% of the total asset cost).

 Additional points to consider before rushing out to purchase Assets

 Does every “Small Business” qualify?
-The write off is only available to small businesses with an aggregate turnover of less than $10,000,000.
-Further, the entity that is purchasing the asset must be trading business – meaning that the entity conducts business in it’s own right.
+The write off is only available to small businesses with an aggregate turnover of less than $50,000,000.
+Further, the entity that is purchasing the asset must be trading business – meaning that the entity conducts business in its own right.